duckets615/javaScript-Method-Workshop/README.md

 ### What if I find an error or know of a better solution?

 Tell me!
 This is about inmproving our jS skills.
+The more input the better.
 All comments and pull request are welcome.